Alig1493/menu-votes/readme.md

 - I usually keep env separate (maybe in a private repo or somewhere secure we can access the variables from) as opposed to submitting them in the git repo like this, however it is being done so here for the sake of the project.

+### User Registration:
+- User registration here is a direct api call where the superuser submits the employee name and password.
+Normally when registering an employee/user in an organization, an admin created the user entity in the system, and an email is sent with a unique link to the user confirming the user creation and asking the user to set a new password before using the system.
+I've bypassed all of that for the sake of testing and usability for this prototype application.
+- After the superuser creates the user with a username and password, the user can be logged in by requesting for a jwt token and using that to authenticate oneself as the organization's user where it is required to do so.